Marr10tt/Marr10tt/README.md

 - 👋 Hi, I’m @Marr10tt
 - 👀 I’m interested in Games development and Software programming
-- 🌱 I’m currently not learning
+- 🌱 I’m currently learning how to make a web scraper, as well as working on my A level project
-- 💞️ I’m looking to collaborate on fuck all
+- 💞️ I’m not looking to collaborate at the moment, but willing to help where possible
-- 📫 How to reach me no
+- 📫 How to reach me mackenziejmarriott@gmail.com